 More things to do in London with kids

 In addition to these top 10 London attractions for kids, there are many other places to consider when visiting London as a family.

 We particularly love musicals as they offer so much fun and entertainment for all ages.
-In addition to the Lion King mentioned above, we also recommend Charlie and the Chocolate Factory, Matilda and Billy Elliot.
+In addition to the Lion King mentioned above, Matilda the Musical and Frozen the Musical are popular with kids.
 You can learn more in our article The best musicals in London.